-- The bracket is divided up into four different regions, west, south, east and midwest.
+The bracket is divided up into four different regions, west, south, east and midwest.
 Teams are seeded #1-16 in a respective bracket region with #1 being the highest ranked team.
 The committee places the teams in a region, it’s not necessarily done by geographical location.
-In a new twist this year, the #1 overall seed teams will be able to choose the location of its first two games of the tournament.
-Locations for the first and second rounds of the 2017 tournament include Buffalo, Milwaukee, Orlando, Salt Lake City, Greensboro, Indianapolis, Tulsa and Sacramento.
+The #1 overall seed teams will be able to choose the location of their first two games of the tournament.

 How then do they avoid home court advantage for teams?